simonom/PyCHAM/README.md

 3. To set-up PyCHAM, use the terminal/command prompt, cd to the directory where the PyCHAM package is stored, then use the following command to install: conda env create -f PyCHAM_OSenv.yml -n PyCHAM, where OS is replaced by your operating system name (win (for Windows), lin (for Linux), mac (for Mac))

+4. This will install all PyCHAM dependencies, no need for further installations.

-4. Now the environment is set up you can activate it by: conda activate PyCHAM
+5. Now the environment is set up you can activate it by typing into terminal: conda activate PyCHAM

-5. Install complete
+6. Install complete

 ## pip Install

-1. Inside the terminal/command prompt, create a virtual env using venv: python -m venv PyCHAM
+1. Inside the terminal/command prompt, create a virtual env using venv by typing: python -m venv PyCHAM

-2. cd to this environment then activate: source bin/activate
+2. cd to this environment then activate by typing into terminal/command prompt: source bin/activate

 3. Install PyCHAM from the PyPi site: python -m pip install --upgrade PyCHAM

 4. cd to where PyCHAM installed: cd lib/python3.6/site-packages

 5. Although several PyCHAM dependencies are installed along with PyCHAM, the SUNDIALS package is currently not available on PyPi (true on 14/11/2019), however this package is required by the Assimulo package.
-Therefore, please follow the instructions to install SUNDIALS and Assimulo on the PyPi Assimulo page.
-Please also install the openbabel package.
+Therefore, please follow the instructions to install [SUNDIALS](https://computing.llnl.gov/projects/sundials/sundials-software) and [Assimulo](https://jmodelica.org/assimulo/installation.html).
+Please also install the [openbabel](https://pypi.org/project/openbabel/) package.

 6. Install complete